 How to Spot a Takeover Target

-Let’s step back from day-to-day volatility to look at corporate mergers and acquisitions (M&As), an area that still confers the potential for outsized gains, even in this frustrating bear market.
+Let’s step back from day-to-day volatility to look at corporate mergers and acquisitions (M&As), an area that still confers the potential for outsized gains, despite its recent rough patch.

 For insights into the current state of M&A, I interviewed my colleague Nathan Slaughter (pictured), chief investment strategist of Takeover Trader.
 The following is a condensed transcript of our discussion.

-After a tough first half of 2022, it seems that M&As are gathering momentum again.
+After tough conditions in 2022 that carried over into Q1 2023, it seems that M&As are gathering momentum again.

-M&A activity in the first half of this year slowed from the sizzling pace in 2021.
+M&A activity last year slowed from the sizzling pace in 2021.
 The Russia-Ukraine war, rising inflation, climbing interest rates, and a bearish stock market all created headwinds for deal-making.

 And as we know, whenever a large fish swallows a smaller one, shareholders in the target company often walk away with quick gains of 30%, 40%, or more.